 Minneapolis & St. Paul Family Music Classes:

-- Songs with Sarah • Locally Owned by Sarah McCaffrey Ritchie • This research based music school in South Minneapolis specializes in early childhood parent-child classes and piano classes starting at age 4.
+- Songs with Sarah • Locally Owned by Sarah McCaffrey Ritchie • This research based music school in South Minneapolis specializes in early childhood music-play-based parent-child classes and piano classes starting at age 4.

 - Wee Bop • Locally owned by Chellie Brown • Classes in NE Minneapolis, Hopkins & Roseville ECFE, locally owned and developed music classes for young children.
 Classes are designed and taught by certified music teachers with degrees in music and education.

 Twin Cities Metro Family Music Classes:

-Brighter Minds has locations in Mendota Heights, Eagan, West St. Paul, Inver Grove Heights.
-They offer music classes for babies through adults.
+- Brighter Minds Music • Brighter Minds has locations in Mendota Heights, Eagan, West St. Paul, Inver Grove Heights, Minneapolis, and St. Paul.
+They offer music classes and lessons for babies through adults.